Defense Intelligence Agency: Employment requirements and polygraph

 Due to the sensitive nature of DIA's work, all of its personnel, including interns and contractors, are subject to the same security standards and must obtain a Top Secret clearance with Sensitive Compartmented Information (TS/SCI) access.
 Collateral Top Secret clearances granted by the DoD are not sufficient to grant access to DIA's SCI information.
 Additionally, the SCI access granted by other intelligence agencies, such as CIA or NSA, do not transfer to DIA and vice versa.

 In addition to the rigorous background investigations, psychological and drug screening, as well as security interviews, DIA requires that its applicants pass the agency polygraph.
 In fact, DIA exercises operational control over the National Center for Credibility Assessment (NCCA), which establishes polygraphing standards and trains polygraphers for placement across the entire intelligence community.
 In 2008, the agency started expanding its polygraph program in an attempt to screen 5,700 prospective and current employees every year.
 This was a several fold increase from 2002 when, according to information provided to Congress, DIA conducted 1,345 polygraphs.
 According to the unclassified DIA document cited in the news report, since the mid-2000s the agency started hiring contract polygraphers in addition to the permanent DIA polygraphers and added 13 polygraphing studios to those the spy organization already operated.
 This expanded polygraph screening at DIA continued notwithstanding documented technical problems discovered in the Lafayette computerized polygraph system used by the agency; the organization allegedly refused to change the flawed Lafayette polygraph but declined to comment as to the reasoning.

 Unlike the CIA and NSA polygraphs, DIA polygraphs are only of Counterintelligence Scope (CI), rather than Full Scope (FS) (also known as Expanded Scope Screening or ESS), which is ostensibly more intrusive as far as one's personal life is concerned.
 DIA administered only a handful of FS polygraphs and only for those personnel who were to be detailed to the CIA.
 Additionally, DIA conducted a handful of FS polygraphs on its personnel remaining overseas in excess of 6.5 years, although this practice appeared to be outside the scope of DIA's authorization at the time.

 Like with other intelligence agencies, failing to pass the DIA polygraph is a virtual guarantee that an applicant will be judged unsuitable for agency employment.
 In fact, according to a report published by the Office of the Undersecretary of Defense of Intelligence, while the usually more stringent NSA is willing to give its applicants several shots at passing the polygraph, DIA tends to give one or at most two opportunities to clear the test, after which the employment offer is rescinded.
 The same report recommended that DIA seek permanent authority to conduct more intrusive Expanded Scope Screenings due to their supposed usefulness in eliciting admissions from applicants.

-Also, like in other intelligence agencies, employees are required to take periodic polygraph examinations throughout their careers.
-No unfavorable administrative actions shall be taken against them however, based entirely on their results.
+Similarly to other intelligence agencies, employees are required to take periodic polygraph examinations throughout their careers.
+However, no unfavorable administrative actions will be taken against them based solely on their results.